 If you work from home but need all the advantages of an office printer, the OfficeJet Pro is an excellent choice.
 In terms of sheer printing speed, the HP is ahead of most others in its price range.
 It printed the 10 pages in just 32 seconds and scanned and printed them in 1 minute, 12 seconds.
 Very impressive.

+While the images and graphics aren't the best, they were, on average, for at-home printers.
+The text was excellent, with clearly defined edges, even the Comic Sans parts.
 Of the printers I've tested so far, the OfficeJet Pro is the most versatile.
 It also comes with six months of free ink, based on a standard usage if you sign up for HP Plus.
 While HP Plus does give you some extra helpful app choices for free and the ink, the downside is you can only use HP inks while subscribed to it.

 The Canon Pixma TR4720 is not going to be winning any awards in any category.
 In all of my testing, it came out around the middle of the pack in just about every category.
 While that could be seen as a negative in a printer that costs several hundred dollars, for one that is as cheap as the Pixma, it's encouraging.